foundation/foundation-sites/docs/pages/prototyping.md

 ## Rounded Elements

 These `.rounded` classes helps to make an element round its corners.
 This will help you quickly style the borders of an element.
-Mostly used in images, buttons and more
+Mostly used in buttons, images, cards and more

+#### Buttons

 ```html_example
 <button type="button" class="button rounded primary">Primary</button>